2025 Solar Incentives Guide for Highland Springs, VA - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

 State & Local Solar Incentives